k1mm1nseok/PortfolioRebalancing/README.md

    ```
 The app expects the backend at `http://localhost:8080/api/v1` (configured in `frontend/src/api/api.ts`).
 Inputs are persisted to `localStorage` (tickers, holdings, min/max weights, views).
 Use the “Reset All” button to clear and revert to defaults.
+Use the “Save” button on the Rebalancing Orders card to download a PNG snapshot (powered by html2canvas).

 ## Repository layout
 - `backend/` — FastAPI app, optimization logic, yfinance data loader.